voceconnect/wp-cache-bucket/README.md

 ## Frequently Asked Questions

 * **How is this different than WordPress Cache?**
-  * *This plugin isn't much different from the built-in WordPress object cache methods, in fact it still uses them, it just groups keys before storing them*
+  * *This plugin isn't much different from the built-in WordPress object cache methods, in fact it still uses them.
+The biggest advantage of this plugin is the ability to flush all data associated with a bucket.*

 ## Changelog
-**1.01**
+**1.1**
 *Updating readme*
+*Converstion to class*

 **1.0**
 *Initial release.*